The Paleolithic Diet - Caveman Diet or

 By going back to the caveman diet, you are giving your body what it needs to function optimally physically, mentally/emotionally, and spiritually.

-Anthropological research tells us that the Paleolithic diet was eaten for more than 2 million years, while the current modern day diet which includes grains, legumes and dairy has only been eaten for about 10,000 years.
-"That means for 99.6% of our evolutionary history" we have been eating a diet of meat, fish, eggs, low-starch vegetables, fruits, nuts and seeds.
+Anthropological research tells us that the Paleolithic diet was eaten for more than 2 million years, while the current modern day diet which includes grains, legumes, and dairy has only been eaten for about 10,000 years.
+"That means for 99.6% of our evolutionary history" we have been eating a diet of meat, fish, eggs, low-starch vegetables, fruits, nuts, and seeds.
 Furthermore, prior to the introduction of grains, legumes, sugar and dairy, the onslaught of degenerative health conditions that we see in society today did not exist.
-These foods contain a variety of substances disrupt the brain, nervous system, endocrine system, metabolism and gastrointestinal tract.
+These foods contain a variety of substances disrupt the brain, nervous system, endocrine system, immune system, metabolism, and gastrointestinal tract.

-If you are having health issues, particularly, obesity, food addiction, sugar or carb cravings, compulsive overeating, alcoholism, irritable bowel, Crohn's or any bowel condition, fibromyalgia, chronic fatigue, food sensitivities, type 2 diabetes, addiction of any kind, anxiety, depression, hyperactivity, manic-depression, heart disease, high blood pressure, Candida overgrowth, adrenal fatigue, neurotransmitter imbalances, hypoglycemia, memory problems, hormonal imbalances, arthritis, insomnia, any autoimmune disorder, acne or cancer etc., your first course of action is to change your diet.
+If you are having health issues, particularly, obesity, food addiction, sugar or carb cravings, compulsive overeating, alcoholism, irritable bowel, Crohn's or any bowel condition, fibromyalgia, chronic fatigue, food sensitivities, type 2 diabetes, addiction of any kind, anxiety disorders, depression, hyperactivity, manic-depression, heart disease, high blood pressure, Candida overgrowth, adrenal fatigue, neurotransmitter imbalances, hypoglycemia, memory problems, hormonal imbalances, arthritis, insomnia, any autoimmune disorder, acne, cancer etc., your first course of action is to change your diet.

 Foods Included in the Paleolithic Diet

 You will find some slight variances in the included and eliminated list for the hunter-gatherer diet depending on who you talk to, but here are the general guidelines and what I have found to be true in my own body.

 Processed foods of all kinds should be avoided, you should be eating foods in their whole and natural state as much as possible.